 The County owns the building, and any future use of the building will be determined by the County.

-The AOC is working closely with the Superior Court and with a Project Advisory Group, which includes the Court as well as community leaders representing the Sheriff and other offices of city and county government.
-The AOC follows a state-mandated site selection policy and process.
+Judicial Council staff worked closely with the Superior Court and with a Project Advisory Group, which includes the Court as well as community leaders representing the Sheriff and other offices of city and county government.
+The Judicial Council follows a state-mandated site selection policy and process.
 The process involves objectively evaluating all potential sites and selecting at least two sites that meet agreed-upon criteria for the proposed new courthouse in providing access to justice for the Yreka area, within the confines of the project’s budget and schedule.

-The AOC and the Project Advisory Group identified site selection criteria of greatest relevance and importance for the new courthouse.
-The AOC identified possible sites that meet the criteria; a local real estate broker was engaged to assist with this process.
+Council staff and the Project Advisory Group identified site selection criteria of greatest relevance and importance for the new courthouse.
+Staff identified possible sites that meet the criteria; a local real estate broker was engaged to assist with this process.
 Then all site alternatives were ranked against the criteria by the Project Advisory Group.
 The Presiding Judge signed off on the site selection criteria and the preferred and alternate sites.
 The site selection must also be approved by the State Public Works Board.
 Site selection and acquisition typically take a year or more.